 Graduate fellowships enable graduates to secure positions with nonprofit organizations, government entities and educational institutions.
 Fellowships are opportunities designed to give recent law graduates or junior attorneys experience in public interest practice.
 Fellows are able to use their legal skills to effect positive change for disadvantaged populations and/or society in general.

-Catherine Born – Catherine graduated from the University of Wisconsin, Madison with a double major in International Studies and Spanish.
+Catherine Born, Intern– Catherine graduated from the University of Wisconsin, Madison with a double major in International Studies and Spanish.
 In addition to her work as an English language teacher in the United States, Europe and Japan, Catie has developed over three years of experience with international human rights organizations, with focused work around migration and refugees.
-Catherine has been an intern and volunteer with programs including Amnesty International USA, East Bay Sanctuary Covenant, Survivors International, on the US-Mexico border with the Santa Cruz Community Foundation and now, in Asia, with the Japan Association for Refugees.
-Since joining as a 2015 Fall Legal Programs Intern in Tokyo, Japan, she is lending her human rights background and writing skills to our programs and communications.
-Catie has continued as an intern in Spring 2016 working from Paris, France.
+Catherine has been an intern and volunteer with programs including Amnesty International USA, East Bay Sanctuary Covenant, Survivors International, on the US-Mexico border with the Santa Cruz Community Foundation and, in Asia, with the Japan Association for Refugees.
+As an IANGEL 2015 Fall Legal Programs Intern in Tokyo, Japan, she used her human rights background and writing skills for IANGEL’s programs and communications.
+Catie continued as an intern in Spring 2016 working from Paris, France.

-Irene Tait – Irene is pre-law, a rising senior majoring in Middle Eastern History at Vassar College.
-Irene is working with IANGEL as a 2015 Summer Legal Programs Intern supporting our volunteer attorney network with country-specific background research, and providing administrative support.
+Irene Tait, Intern – While working at IANGEL as a 2015 Summer Legal Programs intern, Irene was pre-law, a rising senior majoring in Middle Eastern History at Vassar College.
+At IANGEL, Irene supported our volunteer attorney network with country-specific background research, and provided administrative support.

-Toan Do, JD – Toan is a recent JD graduate from Golden Gate University.
+Toan Do, JD, Intern– Toan is a recent JD graduate from Golden Gate University.
 After graduation in 2014, Toan was an intern at the Tibetan Center for Human Rights and Democracy in Dharamsala, India.
-In addition to full time work, he is currently gives generously of his time to IANGEL and two other non-profit organizations.
-Toan is working as a 2015 Summer Legal Programs Intern with IANGEL, providing legal research and fundraising support.
+In addition to full time work, he gave generously of his time to IANGEL and two other non-profit organizations.
+Toan worked as a 2015 Summer Legal Programs Intern with IANGEL, providing legal research and fundraising support.